 Back To The Drawing Board

-Starting over again on a new design from a previously failed attempt.
+Starting over again on because of a previously failed attempt.
+Similar to phrases like “back to square one.”

 Barking Up The Wrong Tree